vytasrgl/ChatScript/wiki/Installing-and-Updating-ChatScript.md

 The following variables can be defined in a script and the engine will react to their contents.

-$cs_token – described extensively above
+`$cs_token` – described extensively above

-$cs_response – controls automatic handling of outputs to user.
+`$cs_response` – controls automatic handling of outputs to user.
 By default it consists of

-$cs_response = #Response_upperstart | #response_removespacebeforecomma |
+`$cs_response` = #Response_upperstart | #response_removespacebeforecomma |
 #response_alterunderscores

-Response_upperstart – makes the first letter of an output sentence capitalized Response_removespacebeforecomma – does the obvious Response_alterunderscores - converts single underscores to spaces and double underscores to singles (eg for a web url)
+Response_upperstart – makes the first letter of an output sentence capitalized

+Response_removespacebeforecomma – does the obvious

+Response_alterunderscores - converts single underscores to spaces and double underscores to singles (eg for a web url)

-$cs_crashmsg – in server mode, what to say if the server crashes and we return a message to the user.
+`$cs_crashmsg` – in server mode, what to say if the server crashes and we return a message to the user.
 By default the message is _Hey, sorry.
 I forgot what I was thinking about._

-$cs_abstract – used with :abstract
+`$cs_abstract` – used with :abstract

-$cs_looplimit – loop() defaults to 1000 iterations before stopping.
+`$cs_looplimit` – loop() defaults to 1000 iterations before stopping.
 You can change this default with this.

-$cs_control_pre – name of topic to run in gambit mode on pre-pass, set by author.
+`$cs_control_pre` – name of topic to run in gambit mode on pre-pass, set by author.
 Runs before any sentences of the input volley are analyzed.
 Good for setting up initial values.

-$cs_prepass – name of a topic to run in responder mode on main volleys, which runs before $cs_control_main and after all of the above and pos-parsing is done.
+`$cs_prepass` – name of a topic to run in responder mode on main volleys, which runs before `$cs_control_main` and after all of the above and pos-parsing is done.
 Used to amend preparation data coming from the engine.
 You can use it to add your own spin on input processing before going to your main control.
-I use it to, for example, label commands as questions, standardize sentence construction (like “if you see me what will you think” to “assume you see me.
-What will you think?”).
+I use it to, for example, label commands as questions, standardize sentence construction (like _if you see me what will you think to assume you see me.
+What will you think?_).

-$cs_control_main – name of topic to run in responder mode on main volleys, set by author.
+`$cs_control_main` – name of topic to run in responder mode on main volleys, set by author.

-$cs_control_post – name of topic to run in gambit mode on post-pass, set by author
+`$cs_control_post` – name of topic to run in gambit mode on post-pass, set by author

-$botprompt – message for console window to label bot output
+`$botprompt` – message for console window to label bot output

-$userprompt – message for console window to label user input line
+`$userprompt` – message for console window to label user input line

-$cs_crashmsg – message to use if a server crash occurs.
+`$cs_crashmsg` – message to use if a server crash occurs.

-$cs_token- bits controlling how the tokenizer works.
+`$cs_token` - bits controlling how the tokenizer works.
 By default when null, you get all bits assumed on.
 The possible values are in src/dictionarySystem.h (hunt for $token) and you put a # in front of them to generate that named numeric constant.

-$cs_abstract – topic used by :abstract to display facts if you want them displayed
+`$cs_abstract` – topic used by :abstract to display facts if you want them displayed

-$cs_prepass – topic used between parsing and running user control script.
+`$cs_prepass` – topic used between parsing and running user control script.
 Useful to supplement parsing, setting the question value, and revising input idioms.

-$cs_wildcardseparator – when a match variable covers multiple words, what should separate them- by default it's a space, but underscore is handy too.
+`$cs_wildcardseparator` – when a match variable covers multiple words, what should separate them- by default it's a space, but underscore is handy too.
 Initial system character is space, creating fidelity with what was typed.
 Useful if _ can be recognized in input (web addresses).
 Changing to _ is consistent with multi-word representation and keyword recognition for concepts.
 CS automatically converts _ to space on output, so internal use of _ is normal.

-$cs_userfactlimit – how many of the most recent permanent facts created by the script in response to user inputs are kept for each user.
+`$cs_userfactlimit` – how many of the most recent permanent facts created by the script in response to user inputs are kept for each user.
 Std default is 100.

-$cs_response – controls some characteristics of how responses are formatted
+`$cs_response` – controls some characteristics of how responses are formatted

-$cs_randIndex – the random seed for this volley
+`$cs_randIndex` – the random seed for this volley

-$cs_utcoffset – if defined, then %time returns current utc time + timezone offset
+`$cs_utcoffset` – if defined, then %time returns current utc time + timezone offset

 The following variables are generated by the system on behalf of scripts.

-$$db_error – error message from a postgres failure
+`$$db_error` – error message from a postgres failure

-$$findtext_start - ^findtext return the end normally, this is where it puts the start.
+`$$findtext_start` - ^findtext return the end normally, this is where it puts the start.

-$$tcpopen_error – error message from a tcpopen error
+`$$tcpopen_error` – error message from a tcpopen error

-$$document – name of the document being read in document mode
+`$$document` – name of the document being read in document mode

-$cs_randindex – current value of the random generator value
+`$cs_randindex` – current value of the random generator value

-$bot – name of the bot currently in use
+`$bot` – name of the bot currently in use

-$login – login name of the user
+`$login` – login name of the user